Sherin1111/fullstack-foundations/README.md

 ## .gitignore is used for when you do not want certain files and folders tracked.

-## requirements.txt is used to to list all the external packages and which verions you need to run the project.
+## requirements.txt is used to list all the external packages and the versions you need to run the project.